darena-solutions/bluebuttonpro-public/docs/source/grants.rst

 it indicates that the entity can create :doc:`synapse packages <synapse>` that contains FHIR resources for only that particular patient.

-When accepting an :doc:`organization invite <organization-invite>`, these types of grants are created automatically granting ``Read`` or ``Synapse`` permissions to the FHIR server to the specified entity with restricted access to a single patient.
+When accepting an :doc:`organization invite <invite>`, these types of grants are created automatically granting ``Read`` or ``Synapse`` permissions to the FHIR server to the specified entity with restricted access to a single patient.

 .. _grants-creating-grants: